 Boston is well-known for its bevy of software companies transforming everything from marketing and finance, to HR, travel and healthcare.
 But the city’s hardware scene — which arguably receives less attention — is blossoming into an impressive space of its own.

-Creating everything from smart furniture to warehouse robots, the following five companies are adding a new element to Boston’s tech scene while gaining some serious attention from venture capitalists.
+Creating everything from smart furniture to warehouse robots, the following eight companies are adding a new element to Boston’s tech scene while gaining some serious attention from venture capitalists.
 If you want to know where Boston tech is headed next, hardware is where you should be looking.

 Markforged promises designers and engineers the ability to 3D print fifty times faster and at a cost twenty times less than traditional 3D printing.
 Using an advanced, cloud-based software, the company is able to produce precise products in everything from carbon fiber to stainless steel at a cheaper price.
 The company has raised over $55 million since its founding in 2013.

 Markforged boasts an impressive client list, including Amazon, Nike, 3M, Toyota and GE.
 The Watertown-based company offers printers, printer accessories and software that can help with even the most complicated projects.